Green Bay Packers Need A Rejuvenated Clay Matthews [Opinion]

 While the secondary may have issues, a strong pass rush would help fix them.
 Matthews may be labeled as a superstar, but it is time for him to prove that he is still capable of playing at that level.

 All of that being said, Matthews has proved himself time and time again throughout his NFL career.
-Green Bay needs more out of him this season and he is the type of player to rise to the occasion.
+Green Bay needs more out of him this season, and he is the type of player to rise to the occasion.
 If Matthews is able to get back in the double digit sack numbers, the Packers will have a deadly pass rushing duo with him and Perry leading the way.

 Expect to see Matthews get back to being viewed as an elite pass rusher.
 Green Bay’s defense may not become one of the best in the league, but it should take a major jump with their leader rejuvenating his career.